Dagon-/ps-client/README.md

 ![](https://raw.githubusercontent.com/Dagon-/ps-client/dev/images/demo.gif)

-The parameter store client will
+The parameter store client is a cli tool which will

 * Retrieve a list of AWS SSM parameter values in the target account.
 * Search for parameter names.